 Are services safe?

-The practice is rated as good for providing safe services.
-Staff understood and fulfilled their responsibilities to raise concerns, and to report incidents and near misses.
-Lessons were learned and communicated widely to support improvement.
-Information about safety was recorded, monitored, appropriately reviewed and addressed.
-Risks to patients were assessed and well managed.
-There were enough staff to keep patients safe.

-The practice is rated as good for providing effective services.
+Requires improvement The practice is rated as requires improvement for providing safe services as there are areas where it should make improvements.
+Staff understood their responsibilities to raise concerns, and to report incidents and near misses.
+Although risks to patients who used services were assessed, the systems and processes to address these risks were not implemented well enough to ensure patients were kept safe.
+Specifically there was a need to conduct or risk assess if a disclosure and barring check was required for some of the non-clinical staff at the practice.
+Are services effective?
+Good The practice is rated as good for providing effective services.
 Our findings at inspection showed that systems were in place to ensure that all clinicians were up to date with both National Institute for Health and Care Excellence (NICE) guidelines and other locally agreed guidelines.
 We also saw evidence to confirm that these guidelines were positively influencing and improving practice and outcomes for patients.
 Are services caring?

-The practice is rated as good for providing caring services.
+Good The practice is rated as good for providing caring services.
 Patients said they were treated with compassion, dignity and respect and they were involved in decisions about their care and treatment.
 Information to help patients understand the services available was easy to understand.
 We also saw that staff treated patients with kindness and respect, and maintained confidentiality.
 Are services responsive to people's needs?

-The practice is rated as good for providing responsive services.
+Good The practice is rated as good for providing responsive services.
 The practice had initiated positive service improvements for its patients that were over and above its contractual obligations.
 The practice reviewed the needs of its local population and engaged with NHS England and the local Clinical Commissioning Group (CCG) to secure service improvements where these had been identified.
 The practice had good facilities and was well equipped to treat patients and meet their needs.
 Information about how to complain was available.